MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/get-incident-notifications.md

 You can choose to get notifications based on incident severity or by device group.
 You can also choose to get a notification only on the first update per incident.

-You can add or remove other recipients in the email notifications.
+You can add or remove recipients in the email notifications.
 Newly added recipients get notified about incidents after they are added.

 The email notification contains important details about the incident like the incident name, severity, and categories, among others.
-You can also directly go to incidents to start your investigation right away.
+You can also directly go to incidents so you can start your investigation right away.
 For more on investigating incidents, see [Investigate incidents in Microsoft 365 Defender](https://docs.microsoft.com/microsoft-365/security/mtp/investigate-incidents).

 >[!NOTE]
 >You need 'Manage security settings' permissions to configure email notification settings.
 If you've chosen to use basic permissions management, users with Security Administrator or Global Administrator roles can configure email notifications for you. <br> <br>